Context-Dependent Memory: How Memory Recall Works

 How to enhance learning and recall

 For as long as you live, you’ll have new things available to learn and recall.
 How can you do it more strongly and easily?
 You might try to make use of context-dependent memory to improve recall.
 When the context is the same, the memories may flow more easily.
 If you’re trying to recall something, you might try to put yourself under similar circumstances as when you learned it.
-Sometimes a familiar smell or taste is all that you need to recall your memories.
+Sometimes a familiar smell or taste is all that you need for enhanced memory performance.

 When needing to remember information for work or school, consider studying in the same environment in which you’ll be tested or will need to remember.
-Even if it isn’t the same exact environment, you can replicate many of the environmental cues from your testing site.
+Even if it isn’t the same exact environment, you can replicate many of the environmental cues from your testing site, despite the context change.
+This phenomenon is referred to as context congruency.
 For example, if the testing place is quiet, you might try studying where it’s quiet.
 If you must recall the material in a busy, noisy office, consider finding a place to study where it’s equally busy and noisy.
 You might also wear the same clothes while studying as you will when taking the test or having to recall the information.

 You can use many environmental cues to make the connection.
 Consider the information you get from your five senses in the testing environment.
-If you can, you might expose yourself to those same sights, sounds, smells, tastes, and touch sensations as you study for a test or prepare for a presentation.
+If you can, you might expose yourself to similar aspects of a cue-dependent nature, such as those same sights, sounds, smells, tastes, and touch sensations, as you study for a test or prepare for a presentation.
 The answers may come to you more easily and reliably when you’re in the actual environment where you need to recall the information.

 You can also use what you know about state-dependent memory.
 If you need to be sober to take the test or otherwise recall what you’ve learned, then it may not be helpful to try to learn the information while under the influence of alcohol or other substances.